frameworklori/planets2/Planets.md

 Yet inside, you carry a quiet loneliness — often overlooked, often misunderstood, always keeping yourself low-key.
 But deep within you lives a soft, undeniable romance that never fades.
+You stand out because when the world looks to Mars, you choose Uranus instead.

 ## Neptune
 ## Pluto